TeknikhogskolanGothenburg/ticketSystem-jam/architecture/index.md

 GetAllEvent returns all events in a dropdown list.
 Administrator selects which to delete.
 On buttonclick DeleteEvents is called deleting it from the database.
 GetAllEvent then returns an updates list in the dropdown list.

 #### EventDates

+* Here are two choises:
+1. Add TicketEventDate.
+GetAllEvents is called, showing it in a dropdown list.
+GetAllVenues is called, showing it in a second dropdown list.
+A calender is added to the view.
+The Administrator then selects one item in every list.
+EventDatesAdd is then called, connecting all three to one TicketEventDate-object.
+2. Delete TicketEventDate.
+GetAllSummary is called, showing all TicketEventDate in the view.
+On buttonclick, selected row is deleted by calling RemoveTicketEventDate method.
+Then GetAllSummary is called again showing the updated list.

 #### Venues

+* Here there are three choises:
+1. Add Venue.
+A form appears that requests input to a Venue object.
+On click, AddVenues is called posting the object to the database.
+2. Edit Venue.
+EditVenues is called, returning all venues in a dropdown list.
+Selected venue and an updated form, sends the object to the database replacing the former information to the new.
+3. Delete Venue.
+DeleteVenues is called requesting GetAllVenues, returning all venues to a dropdown list.
+Selected item is on buttonclick removed from the database by the DeleteVenues-request.
+GetAllVenues is then returning a fresh venuelist.

 #### Customer

+* Here there is one choice:
+1. Find Customer.
+The Administrator enters a string, representing the name, or part of the name.
+The querystring is then sent to the database through the GetCustomer method, returning all Customers, that has the string in their first or lastname.

 * Which components does your application consist of?

+See Docfx.

 # Context diagram